Council to discuss extending disaster declaration for water problems at Green Tree Estates

 The city will also consider the authorization of the continued expenditure of up to $100,000 during the disaster declaration period for the project.

-Also on the council’s agenda is whether to provide alternative direction to utilities staff who plan to resume cutoffs and penalties for nonpayment the first week of August, which have been on hold as part of the city’s disaster declaration.
-Though the declaration is in effect until Aug.
+Also on the council’s agenda is whether to provide alternative direction to utilities staff who plan to resume cutoffs and penalties for nonpayment starting next week.
+Such penalties have been on hold as part of the city’s coronavirus disaster declaration.
+Although the declaration is in effect until Aug.
 31, the provision allowed for shut-offs to resume July 1, but they were delayed until the end of July by the council.

 The council also will receive an update on the city’s COVID-19 response, and members will discuss whether to extend a provision of the city disaster declaration expiring Aug.
 4 that requires businesses and nonprofits that provide goods and services to the public to implement a health and safety policy.